Arthmoor/QSF-Portal/docs/README.txt

 === Upgrading ===
  Upgrading is done in the same way as installing.
 Make sure you select the "upgrade" option.
-Before upgrading, make a note of your current MercuryBoard or Quicksilver Forums installation version: you will need it to correctly upgrade.
+Before upgrading, make a note of your current MercuryBoard, Quicksilver Forums, or QSF Portal installation version: you will need it to correctly upgrade.

  It is recommended you keep old settings.php.
 Do not overwrite it as you do